effkay/blazing/README.md

 which does basically the same

-Roadmap
+Backlog
 =======

 You have guessed it, and the version number does not lie.
 This is all in early development.
 So here's my little roadmap, aka the backlog:

+  * speccing it all out
   * finish rvm recipe

-  * Bundler
-    * before running recipes? (so we have the gems blazing needs)
-    * after reseting code (so the app has the gems it needs)
+    * bundler after reseting code (so the app has the gems it needs)
   * improve logging: bubbling of messages, only print them out if needed
+  * cleanup documentation
+  * release

 Recipes:

+  * bundler before running recipes? (so we have the gems blazing needs)

   * sync fs recipes
   * sync db recipes for